 Basically, there are two types of digital maps: an image map, i.e., a simple digital picture, and a vector map - a database that contains various spatially related information including geometric positions which can be drawn as vectors on a screen.
-While image maps are quick to obtain (by say scanning a digital copy of an existing paper document), they require significant memory space and have no object or attribute intelligence.
+While image maps are quick to obtain (by scanning a digital copy of an existing paper document), they require significant memory space and have no object or attribute intelligence.
 By contrast, a vector map is a database that can be easily annotated with additional information and used in many computer applications.
 The vectors can be appropriately labeled at any scale and orientation.
 Information associated with the map objects such as geometry, street names, addresses, road classifications, turn restrictions, speed limits, traffic delays etc. can be used in conjunction with software applications for map matching, geocoding, map display and routing tasks like shortest path search.

 But making and maintaining a vector map is cumbersome.
 Typically, in the mid-80’s individual positions were measured from a paper map on a “digitizing table.”
 These positions were put into a database and formed the vector line work that depicted the map geometry that could be displayed on a graphical computer workstation.
 But the human map maker (digitizer) had to constantly look between the source map on the table and the digital vector map shown on the computer screen, mentally comparing them.
-This was slow, tedious, prone to error, labour intensive and consequently expensive.
+This was slow, tedious, prone to error, labor intensive and consequently expensive.

-Etak made two major innovations in production mapmaking.
+Etak made two major innovations in commercial production mapmaking.
 First, using a scanning microdensitometer, it eliminated the digitizing table by scanning the source data into the computer and using it as a background image over which the line vectors of the digital map could be displayed.
 This put the new digital lines directly in the same space as the source data, which enabled the digitizer to rapidly and accurately create or reposition geographic data.
 This worked as well for paper maps as for aerial or satellite images.
 Second, Etak introduced on-line topology edits to the digitizing process.
 The mathematics of topology offers a sound basis for testing the consistency of a map.
 Etak developed a mapping process that applied the rules of topology in real time, after each map edit was made.
 This had the effect of catching many errors immediately and allowing the human to make a correction when the information about this edit was still fresh in his/her memory.

 Etak considered its heads-up digitizing and on-line topology testing to be trade secrets and did not file patents.
 These techniques were built into a multi-seat Geographical Information System (GIS) for map production that enabled digital vector maps with all their related attribution to be developed at speeds estimated to be 3 times faster than contemporary commercial mapping operations.
-This system sustained Etak’s mapping operations with approximately 50 seats operating in 3 shifts around the clock and was also ported to an even larger production facility in India.
-While Etak, under contract from Bosch, made a first map of Germany, Bosch licensed this mapping technology and replicated it so that they could maintain their own map of Germany and elsewhere yet remain completely consistent with Etak’s maps.
+This system sustained Etak’s mapping operations with approximately 50 seats operating around the clock and was also ported to an even larger production facility in India.

 Map Database and Storage Technology – DB&S